Nepiki/Guides/Brightis.md

 Boss Fight: Razor Back

-**Optional Dungeon: Tomb of the Wealthy Family 豪族の墓** You can acquire the Book of Confusion here.
-Give it to the Witch in Elthard Village to unlock level 2 spells.
+**Optional Dungeon: Tomb of the Wealthy Family 豪族の墓** After coming back from the stone ruins a stairway will open that lead from the area around the Grassland Ruins to the tomb.
+You can acquire the Book of Confusion here, which the Witch in Elthard Village will need to unlock level 2 spells.
+After Dungeon 5 an old woman will appear next to the save point in the middle of the village.
+She we will tell you about deeper secrets being hidden in the tombs by illusion magic.
+You can now return here and get a second book: The book of enlightenment.
+You can then unlock level 3 spells.

 **Dungeon 4: Sky Ruins 空の遺跡**